 Submission of Applications and Notification Procedure

-Applications must be submitted to the project director, not the NEH, and must be received by the online form no later than March 1, 2018.
+Applications must be submitted to the project director, not the NEH, and must be received by the online form no later than March 1, 2020.
 Applications sent to the NEH will not be reviewed.
-Applications must be submitted online using the application button below.
+Applications must be submitted online using the application button below using Submittable.
 We strongly recommend that applicants submit several days prior to the deadline in order to avoid technical difficulties.
-All requested materials (cover sheet, application essay, résumé, and letter of recommendation) must be submitted as separate PDF or MS Word documents.
+All requested materials (application essay, résumé, and letter of recommendation) must be submitted as separate PDF or MS Word documents.
 In the event of technical difficulties, applicants may submit all of their materials via email to AdaptLit@uark.edu by the submission deadline.
 You may be asked to complete the online form at a later time, but all materials must be submitted electronically by the due date.
-Successful applicants will be notified of their selection on Wednesday, March 28, 2018 via email.
+Successful applicants will be notified of their selection on Friday, March 27, 2020, via email.
 Applicants may also receive a phone call within days of the acceptance.
-The deadline to accept or decline the offer is Friday, April 6, 2018.
+The deadline to accept or decline the offer is Friday, April 3, 2020.

 Note: Once you have accepted an offer to attend any NEH Summer Program (NEH Summer Seminar or Institute), you may not accept an additional offer or withdraw in order to accept a different offer.

 Equal Opportunity Statement: Endowment programs do not discriminate on the basis of race, color, national origin, religion, sexual orientation, disability, or age.
-For further information, write to the Equal Opportunity Officer, National Endowment for the Humanities, 400 7th Street, SW, Washington, DC 20024.
-TDD: 202/606‑8282 (this is a special telephone device for the Deaf).
+For further information, write to the Equal Opportunity Officer, National Endowment for the Humanities, 400 Seventh St. SW, Washington, DC 20024.
+TDD 202/606‑8282

 The 2020 institute form will be available soon.
 Please check back in early January 2020.